 Symptoms of general anxiety include:

 - difficulty falling asleep

 Your anxiety symptoms might be totally different from someone else’s.
 That’s why it’s important to know all the ways anxiety can present itself.
-Read about the many types of anxiety symptoms you might experience.

 An anxiety attack is a feeling of overwhelming apprehension, worry, distress, or fear.
 For many people, an anxiety attack builds slowly.
 It may worsen as a stressful event approaches.

 Anxiety attacks can vary greatly, and symptoms may differ among individuals.
 That’s because the many symptoms of anxiety don’t happen to everyone, and they can change over time.

 - dry mouth